arnaudoff/talks/12_11_2018_category_theory_fmi/README.md

 ### A note on total pure functions

 By the way, what we're really interested in is total pure functions.
-Most of the problems that arise in programming is because people use partial functions, e.g. a function is not defined for some of its arguments, and this typically leads to some code that throws exceptions and so on.
-Just as a side node, a funny definition for a pure function is a function that can be memoized, e.g. you can save it into a lookup table of some sort.
+Most of the problems that arise in programming happen because people use partial functions, e.g. a function is not defined for some of its arguments, and this typically leads to some code that throws exceptions and so on.
+Just as a side note, a funny definition for a pure function is a function that can be memoized, meaning you can save it into a lookup table of some sort.

 ### Directionality

 As you know from the discrete structures course, in set theory, functions are defined as relations, they're just a set of pairs.
 You already know what a domain and an image of a function is mathematically, so there's no point in explaining that.
 However, there's one fundamental concern about functions in category theory, and it's about function directionality.
-Directionality is a very important intuition about functions, and this intuition comes in handy afterwards when dealing with functors, natural transformations, which are other fundamental concepts from category theory.
+Directionality is a vital intuition to have about functions, and this intuition comes in handy afterwards when dealing with functors, natural transformations and so on, which are really fundamental concepts from category theory.

 ### Isomorphisms
 In general, the simplest way to understand whether there's directionality is to ask whether the function is invertible or not.